rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Setting Up ArgoCD for GitOps

+### Preparing the Orchestration Engine

+You have defined your reliability targets and built a robust monitoring and alerting stack.
+The final step is to automate the deployment process itself to ensure consistency and reliability.
+This section focuses on setting up **ArgoCD**, the "orchestration engine" that will manage your deployments.
+ArgoCD continuously monitors your Git repository for changes and automatically synchronizes them to your cluster, eliminating manual intervention and providing a single source of truth for your entire production environment.

 ### Step 1: Deploy ArgoCD to Your Cluster

 Navigate to Exercise 6 and deploy ArgoCD using the provided automation: